homanchou/xr/book/08-Basic-User-Events-and-Avatar.md

 ```

-You should be able to test this two browser windows.
+You should be able to test observing each others presence using two browser windows.
 Use the mouse to click and drag to move the camera, use the cursor keys to navigate.
 You should be able to see each other represented as a small white rectangular box.

 ### Summary